by Tom Allen

 Determining Strategic Objectives

 Findings from McKinsey offer a roadmap for how companies should execute M&A to improve the odds of success.
 Foremost, is that the most successful acquirers use deal making to support existing strategy, not as a strategy in and of itself.
 The difference is subtle, but significant.
 M&A needs to complement, extend or enhance an existing set of corporate objectives or business plan drivers.
 Only when these are clear can M&A be deployed to address company goals.
 In short, buyers need to have a smart acquisition strategy.

 Consider the obvious implications of deal making that is disconnected to an overarching “why”.
 First, the playing field is too broad.
 Pipeline targets cannot be reasonably sought, pursued and vetted.
 With no or few filters, everything is in scope.
-Naturally, this kills downstream effectiveness too, as due diligence is performed too thinly across too many targets.
-Hours are spent outlining business case rationalization, covering impossibly wide value scenarios because there isn’t a set agenda on where the business portfolio lacks, where new geographic reach is needed or where R&D limitations exist.
+Naturally, this kills downstream effectiveness too, as M&A due diligence is performed too thinly across too many targets.
+Hours are spent outlining business case rationalization, covering impossibly wide value scenarios because there isn’t a set agenda on where the existing business portfolio lacks, where new geographic reach is needed or where R&D limitations exist.
 As the saying goes, when everything becomes priority, nothing actually is.

 Qualifying a “yes” takes work on the executive front to align strategy and M&A objectives, but it delivers massive time benefit and ultimately safeguards an acquirer from chaotic, scattered and disconnected deals.
 Integration synergies are difficult to track and manage across unrelated acquisitions too, and business units cannot be reasonably expected to partner in finding and absorbing new technologies and targets.